 OneStar’s mission is to strengthen Texas communities by creating pathways for individuals and organizations to engage, connect, and accelerate their impact.
 For over four decades there has been an acknowledgment by the State of Texas of the critical importance of civic engagement and volunteering to the strength of our communities.
 From the creation of the Texas Center for Volunteer Action in 1976 to the formation of its eventual successor, OneStar Foundation in 2004, Texas has maintained its support of a strong nonprofit sector.

 Today, OneStar carries out its mission for state government as a supporting nonprofit of the Office of the Governor.
-We serve as the state’s Office of Faith-Based and Community Initiatives and the State Service Commission, managing a portfolio of approximately $18.2 million in federal grant funds for AmeriCorps*Texas programs.
-OneStar focuses on strengthening the nonprofit sector, encouraging civic engagement through service and volunteering, promoting innovative strategies to address local issues and facilitating public-private partnerships to expand the reach of the sector.
+We serve as the state’s Office of Faith-Based and Community Initiatives and the State Service Commission, managing a portfolio of approximately $21.2 million in federal grant funds for AmeriCorps Texas programs.
+OneStar focuses on strengthening the nonprofit sector, encouraging civic engagement through service and volunteering, and building disaster resiliency across Texas.
+We are One Texas, united in building resilient and thriving communities.

 OneStar Foundation seeks to fill the full-time position of Program Officer.
-This position supports the development and implementation of OneStar’s grants portfolio in the area of service and volunteerism.
-Primary functions are related to supporting OneStar’s role in administering the AmeriCorps*Texas program, primarily monitoring compliance with programmatic management of AmeriCorps*Texas grants.
+This position supports the development and implementation of OneStar’s grants portfolio in the area of AmeriCorps.
+Primary functions are related to supporting OneStar’s role in administering the AmeriCorps Texas program, primarily providing support and monitoring compliance with programmatic management of AmeriCorps Texas grants.
 The Program Officer position performs moderately complex professional work under general supervision with moderate latitude for the use of initiative and independent judgment.
-This position reports to the Manager of AmeriCorps*Texas and serves on the AmeriCorps*Texas team, currently with 10 people total.
+This position reports to the Manager of AmeriCorps Texas and serves on the AmeriCorps Texas team, currently with 10 people total.
 This position description is planned through December 31, 2024 through support from American Rescue Plan funds.
 OneStar hopes to continue this position past that date and will continue to assess portfolio needs and funding opportunities.

-1. Works as part of a two-person team structure (1 Program Officer and 1 fiscal-focused Grants Officer per grantee) in development and implementation of OneStar’s service and volunteerism strategies.
+1. Works as part of a two-person team structure (1 Program Officer and 1 fiscal-focused Grants Officer per grantee) in providing support and oversight to AmeriCorps Texas grantees.

-2. Serves as liaison and primary programmatic point of contact for a portfolio of AmeriCorps sub-grantees.
-Program Officers provide sound programmatic oversight of organizations receiving AmeriCorps*Texas grants from OneStar through formal monitoring and day-to-day communication, including analysis of: grant narratives, program start-up review, grantee policies, procedures, and systems, criminal history checks, and programmatic policy reviews; as well as ensuring compliance with federal AmeriCorps regulations, provisions, and other guidance or funder directives.
+2. Serves as liaison and primary programmatic point of contact for a portfolio of AmeriCorps subgrantees.
+Program Officers provide sound programmatic oversight of organizations receiving AmeriCorps Texas grants from OneStar through formal monitoring and day-to-day communication, including analysis of: grant narratives, pre-award risk assessment, grantee policies, procedures, and systems, national service criminal history checks, and programmatic policy reviews; as well as ensuring compliance with federal AmeriCorps regulations, provisions, and other guidance or funder directives.

 4. Provides high quality customer service and proactively provides written and verbal feedback to organizations in assigned portfolio to build relationships and foster continuous improvement.

 5. Maintains expert knowledge of AmeriCorps (Federal grant) statutes, regulations, policies and procedures.
-Ensure that knowledge is maintained despite changes to regulations, policies, and processes.
+Ensures that knowledge is maintained despite changes to regulations, policies, and processes.

-6. Plan, lead, and conduct programmatic monitoring activities and site visits to ensure consistency with grant terms and conditions, timelines, budgets, and performance measures.
-Write reports of programmatic monitoring findings, work with involved parties to resolve findings, and disallow costs if required.
+6. Plans, leads, and conducts programmatic monitoring activities and site visits to ensure consistency with grant terms and conditions, timelines, budgets, and performance measures.
+Writes reports of programmatic monitoring findings, works with involved parties to resolve findings, and disallow costs if required.

-7. Review, verify, analyze and document program performance, progress and impact via regular programmatic reports from grantees.
+7. Reviews, verifies, analyzes and documents program performance, progress and impact via regular programmatic reports from grantees.

-8. Maintain accurate grant records for each grantee related to grant-specific performance data including grant-approved deliverables, performance benchmarks and other key performance measures.
+8. Maintains accurate grant records for each grantee related to grant-specific performance data including grant-approved deliverables, performance benchmarks and other key performance measures.

 9. Collects and analyzes data, communicates data to stakeholders, and assists with preparation of grant reports; and participates in ongoing grantee risk assessment and system improvement processes.

-10. Supports the grant making process for AmeriCorps*Texas, including pre-award program document start-up review, application development, selection process, negotiation process, post-award monitoring and reporting, and general technical assistance to grantees and potential grantees.
+10. Supports the grant making process for AmeriCorps Texas, including pre-award risk assessment, application development, selection process, negotiation process, post-award monitoring and reporting, and general technical assistance to grantees and potential grantees.
 Supports and may lead the programmatic negotiation of grant awards.

-11. Serve as a specialist in assessing grantees’ organizational capacity and recommends best practices of grants management to current and potential grantees on matters related to programmatic management of AmeriCorps grants.
+11. Serves as a specialist in assessing grantees’ organizational capacity and recommends best practices of grants management to current and potential grantees on matters related to programmatic management of AmeriCorps grants.